-The common thread through the three initiatives was 'give back dignity to the worker.'
-To build a sustainable quality culture.
+The common thread through the three initiatives was 'give back dignity to the worker' to build a sustainable quality culture.

-In fact, the NUMMI joint venture between General Motors and Toyota in California demonstrated the power of these three initiatives.
-They transformed an organization that was the benchmark for poor labor relations to a preferred oasis for work.
+In fact, the NUMMI joint-venture between General Motors and Toyota in California demonstrated the power of these three initiatives.
+They transformed an organisation that was the benchmark for poor labour relations to a preferred oasis for work.

-Customer buying behavior must be tracked with every business environmental change.
-The Toyota cars produced at NUMMI in California were a preferred choice for Japanese customers, over identical models made in their own Japan.
+The Toyota cars produced at NUMMI in California were a preferred choice for Japanese customers, over identical models made in Japan.